 In January 1975, McLaren and Westwood designed red patent leather costumes for the New York Dolls and used a Soviet-style hammer and sickle motif for their stage show as a provocative means of promoting them.
 This ploy was not successful and the Dolls soon broke up, with McLaren returning to Britain.

-His subsequent spell as Sex Pistols manager made him an A-list celebrity in Britain by the early 80s, and it whetted his appetite for being a pop star himself, despite the fact that he could not sing.
+His subsequent spell as Sex Pistols manager made him an A-list celebrity in Britain by the early 80s, and it whetted his appetite for being a pop star himself, even though he could not sing.

 Accordingly, he blagged himself a recording contract with Charisma with a vague idea of investigating “folk dances of the world”.